MarcNeveu/IcyDwarf/README.md

 ### ParamExploration code

-This routine outputs a file that looks much like the PHREEQC selected output specified in the *IcyDwarf/PHREEQC-3.1.2/io* folder, with a few added columns at the beginning (starting T in celsius, P in bar, pH, pe, log fO2 at FMQ(T,P) buffer, pe-FMQ).
+This routine outputs a file that looks much like the *PHREEQC* selected output specified in the *IcyDwarf/PHREEQC-3.1.2/io* folder, with a few added columns at the beginning (starting T in celsius, P in bar, pH, pe, log fO2 at FMQ(T,P) buffer, pe-FMQ).
 The file is formatted for easy import into a spreadsheet, with each line describing a different simulation.
-Lines filled with zeros are PHREEQC simulations that did not converge.
+Lines filled with zeros are *PHREEQC* simulations that did not converge.

+The *PHREEQC* input file, *IcyDwarf/PHREEQC-3.1.2/io/inputIcyDwarf*, can be modified, but be aware that *IcyDwarfPlot* will plot results accurately only if the SELECTED_OUTPUT block is left unchanged.

 # Modifying the source code